CreateaFreeWebsite

 Beginner Tips

-The combined widths of your nested divisions must not exceed the width of the main division or 100% of available space.
+The combined widths of your nested divisions must not exceed 100% of available space.

 Beginners will run into problems getting adjacent horizontal divisions to line up side by side.
 See our Visual Diagrams explaining problem.